Applications for the 2018 programme are open until 5pm on 31st May 2018.

 Are you aged between 14 and 17?
 Would you like the opportunity to learn outdoor adventure and practical conservation skills?
 Do you have a passion for the Ring of Gullion and the wider environment?
 Perhaps you would like to work in the environmental conservation field?
 Then this could be the opportunity for you.

-The Ring of Gullion Landscape Partnership is looking for 14 to 17 year olds to participate in their free Youth Ranger programme running from 17th July to 28th July 2017 (excluding the weekend).
+The Ring of Gullion Landscape Partnership is looking for 14 to 17 year olds to participate in their free Youth Ranger programme running from 16th July to 27th July 2018 (excluding the weekend).
 The programme will give you the opportunity to learn outdoor skills such as navigation, zombie apocalypse survival skills and canoeing, whilst exploring the Ring of Gullion; learning about how it formed and its rich biodiversity and heritage.
-You will have the opportunity to achieve an Explorer level John Muir Award and a 50-hour Millennium Volunteers Award.
+You will have the opportunity to achieve an Explorer-level John Muir Award and a 50-hour Millennium Volunteers Award.
 Most importantly of all, its an opportunity for you to learn practical conservation skills and contribute to the environmental management of the area.

 Some of last year’s Youth Rangers had these comments to make about the programme:

 “The John Muir Award was interesting, worthwhile and a good way to get involved with the environment.”

 “It was a lot of fun and enjoyable.”

 If this sounds like something for you, please check out the application pack below.
 The programme is free; however we ask successful applicants for a £50 refundable deposit to secure your place.
 Your deposit will be returned as long as you attend eight out of the ten days.